beenotung/live-tsc/README.md

     Add command to run after initial scan and subsequence updates;
     Can be specified multiple times;

+  --post-script <npm script>
+    Add npm script to run after initial scan and subsequence updates;
+    Can be specified multiple times;
+    This is a shortcut as: --post-hook "npm run <script>"

   --server <file>
     Specify the path of server js file